geerlingguy/ansible-role-awx/README.md

 ## Requirements

-Before this role runs, you need to make sure the following AWX dependencies are installed:
+Before this role runs, assuming you want the role to completely set up AWX using it's included installer, you need to make sure the following AWX dependencies are installed:

 | Dependency                    | Suggested Role           |
 | ----------------------------- | ------------------------ |